EHS students get a taste of life after high school at career, college fair

 Around 1,100 students from all four grades spent the afternoon making laps around the EHS gym meeting potential employers and colleges during the high school’s career and college fair.

-Lyndsay Watts, an EHS teacher and coach (and future assistant athletic director), put together the fair, which ran from 1 to 5 p.m. in four rotations, with a period for sophomores, another for freshmen and two periods for juniors and seniors.
+Lyndsay Watts, an EHS teacher, coach and future assistant athletic director, put together the fair, which ran from 1 to 5 p.m. in four rotations, with a period for sophomores, another for freshmen and two periods for juniors and seniors.

 “It’s been hectic in the best way,” Watts said, in the middle of the fair during the high school’s sixth-hour rotation for upperclassmen.